 Accommodation is provided for artists and visitors on the property in the comfortable self-catering guest house (the original farmhouse, which has been renovated).
 Facilities include three en-suite bedrooms, a well-equipped kitchen, dining/sitting room with a television, a wonderful rambling garden and a "green" swimming pool.
 Fresh veggies, fruit and eggs are available from the organic garden, while supermarkets are close by.

-Each bedroom is provided with mosquito nets, The Artists' Press is above the malaria belt and neither our children nor us take anti-malaria medication, but it is advisable to take it if you plan to explore the Kruger National Park.
+Each bedroom is provided with mosquito nets, The Artists' Press is above the malaria belt and there is no need to take anti-malaria medication, but it is advisable to take it if you plan to explore the Kruger National Park.

-Hot water is provided by solar geysars, bath soaps are locally made using safe natural ingredients, cleaning materials are home made and safe for the environment, laundry is washed with Triple Orange (a environmentally safe detergent) and is dried in the sun.
+Hot water is provided by solar geysers, bath soaps are locally made using safe natural ingredients, cleaning materials are homemade and safe for the environment, laundry is washed with Triple Orange (an environmentally safe detergent) and is dried in the sun.
 Coffee in the rooms is organic and cookies are home baked.
 All recyclable waste is recycled and food waste goes into our compost heaps.
-The lighting is either LED or CFL, greatly reducing electricity consumption.
+The lighting is LED which greatly reduces electricity consumption.
 Firewood for heating is from local invasive trees.
 The gardens are completely organic.
-Breakfasts are prepared from free range eggs from our hens, homemade bread from home ground wheat, homemade jams and organic tea and coffee.
-Fruit is either local or from our permaculture garden as are any veggies and herbs.

 The Kruger Mpumalanga International Airport is a half an hour drive from the studio.
 There are also regular shuttle buses from Johannesburg and Pretoria to White River.
 We will gladly collect guests from the airport or from town.
 If you are driving, let us know and we will send you a map.
 We look forward to seeing you!